 Below are few special characteristics of sharer reservations:

 The main reservation may have one or more sharer reservations linked to it.
 This may depend upon the maximum number of adults which can occupy a room.

 Those customers requiring a separate invoice are normally required to be set up as a ‘SHARER’.

-A SHARER reservation can have different arrival or departure date.
+A SHARER reservation can have a different arrival or departure date.

 A SHARER reservation can have different statistic codes like Market, Source, Nationality etc.